Adult Eye Care

 Eye examinations should take place as follows:

-- African-Americans are at greater risk for glaucoma, and should have eye examinations every 3 to 5 years before age 40 and every 2 years after age 40.
+African-Americans are at greater risk for glaucoma, and should have eye examinations every three to five years before age 40 and every two years after age 40.

 What to Expect at Your Eye Exam